-1. Selling product/services through the app, website or social media.
+1. Selling products/services through the app, website, or social media.

 In this model, you are trading products.
-You are conducting sales and purchase the business but the difference is instead of having a physical shop you are doing through the internet.
+You are conducting sales and purchasing the business, but the difference is instead of having a physical shop, you are doing it through the internet.
 So, the same registration process applies as you were to start a shop.
-However, the fact that you are going to do it via the internet is to be mentioned in objectives while forming the business.
+However, the fact that you are going to do it via the internet is to be mentioned in the objectives while forming the business.